sile16/purerackdiagram/README.md

 For example, 1 chassis of 17TB blades, and 1 chassis of 52, would be ```17:0-14,52:15-29```.

+## FlashBlade E
+When building the E, select the appropriate DFM counts and sizes and chassis.
+The blades will be labelled EC in the first chassis and EX in subsequent chassis when E is selected.

 ### Lambda Notes

 This is my first Lambda project.
 I built this tool to explore AWS Lambda and Python 3.7 asyncio.